flowdock/api-docs/docs/SCIM.md

 - **Resources** An array of user objects.
     - **id** The ID of the user object in Flowdock.
     - **externalId** The extenal id of the user.
-Flowdock always reports this as the user's SSO email address.
+It has the same value as `userName`.
     - **userName** The user account name used to identify the user.
-Flowdock always reports this as the user's SSO email address.
+This will be the Subject's NameID passed by the SAML provider.
     - **name** Information about the user's name.
         - **givenName** First name.
 As Flowdock only record's a user's full name, this will be the part of the name that precedes the first space.
         - **familyName** Last name.
 This is everything after the first space in a user's name.